South Toledo toddler's death remains unsolved one year later

 "It is a very difficult road for law enforcement," he said.
 "They have the outcome, they have the beginning of the story, but piecing together the middle of what happened is an extremely difficult road."

-When investigations drag on with little information released, it can be painful for the community to continue to wait patiently.
+When investigations drag on with little information released, it can be painful for the community to wait patiently.

 "It's very difficult for the community to comprehend what happened," Mr. Bischoff said.
 "We don't know what information law enforcement has, and they can't release everything.
 What we can do these days is let law enforcement do their job, let them work this as best they can with the details and the information they have at their fingertips."